losandes/hilaryjs/README.md

 Also check out [generator-hilary](https://github.com/losandes/generator-hilary), our Yeoman generator, and [Gidget](https://github.com/Acatar/gidget) our route/app engine.

-> You can find documentation and examples on our [wiki](https://github.com/Acatar/hilaryjs/wiki).
+> You can find documentation and examples on the [documentation](https://github.com/Acatar/hilaryjs/docs).
 Below is just a quick-start.
+There are also lots of [examples](https://github.com/Acatar/hilaryjs/examples)

 > If the bootstrapper in the examples that follow looks foreign to you, consider reading about the [composition root pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).